-Costumes, Halloween parties with sugary treats, trick-or-treating and spooky decorations are fun and exciting for most kids, but for a child with Sensory Processing Disorder (SPD), Halloween celebrations can be very overwhelming.
+Costumes, Halloween parties with sugary treats, trick-or-treating and spooky decorations are fun and exciting for most kids, but for a child with a sensory processing disorder (SPD), Halloween celebrations can be very overwhelming.

 A child with SPD has trouble processing input from any of the five senses in a normal way.
-What is background music to others may be loud and distracting to a kid with SPD, costumes may feel too itchy, make-up may feel sticky and masks may have a strong scent or may be too restricting for kids with SPD.
+What is background music to others may be loud and distracting to a kid with SPD, costumes may feel too itchy, make-up may feel sticky, and masks may have a strong scent or may be too restricting.

 As a mom of a child with SPD, I have learned firsthand how challenging Halloween can be.
 My daughter struggles daily to find clothes that are comfortable and are not too distracting.
 Typically, if we find a pair of pants she likes, I buy as many pairs as we can find.
 Loud noises or new situations can also be very stressful for her.